Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 To cry and let it all out.

-I felt shock when this happened to me, too.
+I was shocked when this happened to me, too.

-When I got passed up for an Implementation Manager job by my own mentor, I think I was in shock.
+When I got passed up for an Implementation Manager job by my own mentor, I saw all my dreams vanish in an instant.

 I prepared, I fantasized about what it would be like to make $80,000/year.